meyer1994/ugh/README.md

 [![Build Status](https://travis-ci.org/meyer1994/ugh.svg?branch=master)](https://travis-ci.org/meyer1994/ugh)

 PS: UGH does not mean anything.
 It is what I think when I need to use urwid (still better than curses).
-Ok.
-Maybe the 'U' means 'urwid'...

 ## Usage: